google-research/flood-forecasting/docs/source/usage/models.rst

 It is possible to obtain probabilistic predictions with the regression head by using Monte-Carlo Dropout.
 Its usage is defined in the config.yml by setting ``mc_dropout``.
 The sampling behavior is governed by picking the number of samples (``n_samples``) and the approach for handling negative samples (``negative_sample_handling``).

-GMM
-^^^
-:py:class:`googlehydrology.modelzoo.head.GMM` implements a *Gaussian Mixture Model* head.
-That is, a mixture density network with Gaussian distributions as components.
-Each Gaussian component is defined by two parameters (the mean, the variance) and by a set of weights.
-The current implementation of the GMM head uses two layers.
-Specific output activations are used for the variances (:py:func:`torch.exp`) and the weights (:py:func:`torch.softmax`).

 The number of components can be set in the config.yml using ``n_distributions``.
 Additionally, the sampling behavior (for the inference) is defined with config.yml by setting the number of samples (``n_samples``), and the approach for handling negative samples (``negative_sample_handling``).

 CMAL
 ^^^^
 :py:class:`googlehydrology.modelzoo.head.CMAL` implements a *Countable Mixture of Asymmetric Laplacians* head.
 That is, a mixture density network with asymmetric Laplace distributions as components.
-The name is a homage to `UMAL`_, which provides an uncountable extension.
 The CMAL components are defined by three parameters (location, scale, and asymmetry) and linked by a set of weights.
 The current implementation of the CMAL head uses two layers.
 Specific output activations are used for the component scales (:py:class:`torch.nn.Softplus(2)`), the asymmetries (:py:func:`torch.sigmoid`), and the weights (:py:func:`torch.softmax`).
 In our preliminary experiments this heuristic achieved better results.

 The number of components can be set in the config.yml using ``n_distributions``.
 Additionally, one can sample from CMAL.
 The behavior of which is defined by setting the number of samples (``n_samples``), and the approach for handling negative samples (``negative_sample_handling``).

-UMAL
-^^^^
-:py:class:`googlehydrology.modelzoo.head.UMAL` implements an *Uncountable Mixture of Asymmetric Laplacians* head.
-That is, a mixture density network that uses an uncountable amount of asymmetric Laplace distributions as components.
-The *uncountable property* is achieved by implicitly learning the conditional density and approximating it, when needed, with a Monte-Carlo integration, using sampled asymmetry parameters.
-The UMAL components are defined by two parameters (the location and the scale) and linked by a set of weights.
-The current implementation uses two hidden layers.
-The output activation for the scale has some major differences to the original implementation, since it is upper bounded (using :py:func:`0.5*torch.sigmoid`).

-During inference the number of components and weights used for the Monte-Carlo approximation are defined in the config.yml by ``n_taus``.
-The additional argument ``umal_extend_batch`` allows to explicitly account for this integration step during training by repeatedly sampling the asymmetry parameter and extending the batch by ``n_taus``.
-Furthermore, depending on the used output activation the sampling of the asymmetry parameters can yield unwarranted model behavior.
-Therefore the lower- and upper-bounds of the sampling can be adjusted using the ``tau_down`` and ``tau_up`` options in the config yml.
-The sampling for UMAL is defined by choosing the number of samples (``n_samples``), and the approach for handling negative samples (``negative_sample_handling``).

 Model Classes
 -------------